MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-1909.md

 ### Improvements

-- When downloading marketplace items from Azure to Azure Stack, there is a new version chooser user interface that is available when multiple versions of an item exist.
+- When downloading marketplace items from Azure to Azure Stack, there is a new user interface that is available that enables you to specify a version of the item, when multiple versions exist.
 The new UI is available in both connected and disconnected scenarios.
 For more information, see [Download marketplace items from Azure to Azure Stack](azure-stack-download-azure-marketplace-item.md).

 ### Changes